jackrabbithanna/civicrm_entity_custom_values/README.md

 Entity data structure still a work in progress...but loading works, and saving and deleting won't be a problem...

+Also it now supports bundles for each api entity type that can have custom fields

+for example:
+admin/structure/types/manage/civicrm_custom_value/participant/fields
+admin/structure/types/manage/civicrm_custom_value/participant/display
+admin/structure/types/manage/civicrm_custom_value/contact/fields
+admin/structure/types/manage/civicrm_custom_value/participant/display

+Only those custom fields that appear on the api entity, appear on these configuration forms

 Working right now to get this working with Drupal forms, then Rules, then we'll see what can or needs be done about Views...